AadityaxPraveen/Aaditya_BlueStamp_Portfolio/index.md

 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# RGB Sliders

+**Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/CaCazFBhYKs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My starter Project is RGB Sliders and this shows 3 main colors ( Red, Blue, Green) through sliders.
+To use this you must have it connected with USB-A, once connected you can slide up the sliders and this will activate the colors with the respective slider you push.
+You can also mix colors by pushing mutliple sliders and have a white light with all 3 sliders pushed.
+Some challenged I faced was avoiding short circuits because the wires were so close to eachother making soldering pretty difficult.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.